Ruthrash/csc375-w22-assignments/README.md

 * Look for the spots that say "YOUR CODE STARTS HERE".
 There should be 9 spots you are required to fill in.

 ### Problem 3

+* From your command line: cd kuka_grasp_rl.
+* Look for the spots that say "Code starts here".
+There should be 5 spots you are required to fill in in agents.py and kuka_grasp_actor_critic.py.
+* Run by calling: python kuka_grasp_actor_critic.py.